kotoriee/Accepted-s--lab-1--variant-2/README.md

 ---

 ## Changelog
+- 23.04.2025 - 4
+  - concat should be mutable
+  - PBT for monoid
+  - Static types for polimorphic data structure
 - 26.02.2025 - 3
    - Added tests for None and other types of data.
    - Optimized hypothesis test.